-Attorney Bryan Blevins of Provost Umphrey is representing another plaintiff suing the A.O.
+Bryan Blevins Attorney Bryan Blevins of Provost Umphrey will represent Lula Delafosse, the wife of the deceased Louis Delafosse, in a suit against the A.O.
 Smith Corp., along with 42 other major corporations, for distributing products containing asbestos throughout Jefferson County.

 Martha Dickie, president of the State Bar of Texas, was keynote speaker at the 2007 JCBA Law Day.
 Martha Dickie, State Bar of Texas president, will humbly tell you she represents 80,000 lawyers "who have 80,000 different opinions," a daunting scenario which could derail any leader's goals.